frob/frob.github.com/hugo/themes/frobiovox-theme/README.md

 task css:dev    # Watch and rebuild CSS/JS with Vite
 task dev        # Hugo development server at http://localhost:1313
 ```

+The `exampleSite/` directory contains a working Hugo site for local development and testing.

 ### Building